-6 Best Ways to Extend WiFi Range for Home and Business
+6 Best Ways to Extend Wi-Fi Range in Your Home and Office

 No matter for home or office use, the fundamental thing is to keep the range that routers or wireless APs can handle as large as possible.
 The farther you get from your router's antenna, the weaker the signal.
 As you may know, the WiFi signal is affected by all kinds of interference, including walls, furniture, electronic appliances, and other wireless devices.
 If you go from 1 to 2 meters away from the router, the signal is only a quarter as strong, and at three meters it's only ninth as strong.
 You should strive for a central location that is free from physical obstructions like walls and doors if possible.
 Don’t keep your router in a closet or a desk drawer if you hope to realize its true potential signals range.

 While WiFi range extender will work, they are not without their complexities and limitations.
-The WiFi extenders actually only extend wireless network range, instead of your WiFi signals.
+The WiFi extenders actually only extend WiFi range, instead of your WiFi signals.
 Thus, there is no such thing as business-grade extenders because they only support a limited number of devices at a time and the WiFi signal can get weaker when devices are connected simultaneously.
 Besides, old routers also can be configured into an extender if the router can use open-source firmware.

 Your WiFi network speed can also be influenced by the age of your wireless device: what WiFi standards it supports, as well as how good its processor and antennas are.
 The latest WiFi 6 technology can offer a 30% faster speed than WiFi 5, WiFi 6-supported devices can theoretically hit 9.6 Gbps.
 Thereinto, the enhanced WiFi 6 MU-MIMO technology increases 4x capacity for more simultaneous connections, especially in enterprise campus networks.
 If you're running obsolete hardware, you can't expect the best performance.
 We have a tendency to upgrade your wireless devices.

-Dual-band technology gradually becomes common for routers or APs because it can broadcast 2.4GHz and 5GHz signals together, supporting a greater range of devices and higher signal by separating network traffic between devices with different bandwidth.
-When network congestion appears on 2.4GHz, dual-band WiFi APs make it possible to seamlessly switch the 2.4GHz end-users to 5GHz, which reduces the network traffic load and extends wireless network signals.
+Dual-band technology gradually becomes common for routers or access points because it can broadcast 2.4GHz and 5GHz signals together, supporting a greater range of devices and higher signal by separating network traffic between devices with different bandwidth.
+When network congestion appears on 2.4GHz, dual-band WiFi access points make it possible to seamlessly switch the 2.4GHz end-users to 5GHz, which reduces the network traffic load and extends wireless network signals.
 Because it will incur less interference from other electronic devices since the frequency is used less often.

 5GHz band tends to be less congested than 2.4GHz because it offers more channels for devices to use.

 2.4 GHz band can be subject to interference from devices like cordless phones, microwaves and other WiFi-supported devices.
-In reslut, the RF interference can impact the 2.4GHz band used by WiFi, effectively slow down the link, and lead to reduced signal strength.
+As a result, the RF interference can impact the 2.4GHz band used by WiFi, effectively slow down the link, and lead to reduced signal strength.

 A wireless mesh network is often seen as the upgrade version of WDS.
-In a mesh network system, there are dozens or hundreds of routers or APs spread out and act as individual nodes.
-All the nodes communicate with each other to extend the wireless signals and extend WiFi coverage.
+In a mesh network system, there are dozens or hundreds of routers or access points spread out and act as individual nodes.
+All the nodes communicate with each other to extend the wireless signals and extend WiFi range.

-Different from a WDS system where an AP is only connected to another AP wirelessly, mesh nodes support multiple wireless hops before connecting to a node that is wired into the network.
+Different from a WDS system where a WiFi access point is only connected to another access point wirelessly, mesh nodes support multiple wireless hops before connecting to a node that is wired into the network.
 Each mesh node can reach another node going through multiple hops and leveraging other nodes as repeaters.

-The major advantage of a wireless mesh networks is the intrinsic redundancy and reliability because a mesh network is able to reroute traffic through multiple paths to cope with link failures, interference, power failures or network device failures.
+The major advantage of a wireless mesh network is intrinsic redundancy and reliability because a mesh network is able to reroute traffic through multiple paths to cope with link failures, interference, power failures or network device failures.

 Note: When one mesh node reaches another one, the throughput can be cut in half.
-To avoid such cases, it is feasible to add more nodes to the network backbone and also place the node APs in optimum spots.
+To avoid such cases, it is feasible to add more nodes to the network backbone and also place the node access points in optimum spots.